github/developer.github.com/content/v3/orgs/members.md

 ## Publicize a user's membership

-The user can publicize their own membership (a user cannot publicize the membership for another user).
+The user can publicize their own membership.
+(A user cannot publicize the membership for another user.)

     PUT /orgs/:org/public_members/:user